speezepearson/prpg/README.markdown

 The core algorithm here is a three-step process.

 1. Use PBKDF2-HMAC-SHA256 to convert the master password, salted with the purpose, with a million iterations, into a key.
-2. Use that key to sign the empty string, using HMAC-SHA256, to obtain a 64-character hex string.
+2. Hash that key, using HMAC-SHA256, to obtain a 64-character hex string.
 3. Interpret that as a (gigantic) hexadecimal number, and write it in a particular mixed-radix system (described below) derived from the given charsets.
 The result is a string that contains at least one character from each charset.

 If the required charsets are `['a-z', 'A-Z', '0-9', '!']` (Pow's default), we define the corresponding numeral system to be `(...)(a-zA-Z0-9!)(a-z)(A-Z)(0-9)(!)`